About infectious diseases

 Infectious diseases caused by viral or bacterial pathogens are a major cause of death and morbidity worldwide and constitute an ever growing medical need.
 Developing countries are strongly affected, but the Western World and East Asia are also facing considerable healthcare challenges in this area.

-Currently, Infectious Diseases Research at Roche focuses on three main areas:
+Currently, infectious diseases research at Roche focuses on three main areas:

 Chronic Hepatitis B Infection

 HBV is the most pathogenic of all hepatitis types, because it is frequently and strongly associated with irreversible liver damage, chronic active hepatitis, and the development of cirrhosis and hepatocellular carcinoma.
 Current HBV medicines can effectively suppress viral replication, but achieve a cure in fewer than 3% of patients and do not eliminate the risk of liver cancer.
-The inability to achieve cure means that treatment must usually be lifelong.
+The inability to achieve a cure means that treatment must usually be lifelong.

-Our strategy to achieve HBV cure with finite treatment is to combine two very different therapeutic approaches: one targeting the HBV life cycle (direct antivirals), and the other boosting the immune system’s ability to clear the virus (immune enhancers).
+Our strategy to achieve a HBV cure with finite treatment is to combine two very different therapeutic approaches: one targeting the HBV life cycle (direct antivirals), and the other boosting the immune system’s ability to clear the virus (immune enhancers).

 Multi-Drug Resistant Bacteria